-We are a development stage issuer.
-As such, we devote our efforts to development of our development stage property, the Mt Todd project.
+We are a development stage issuer, and we devote our efforts to our development stage property, Mt Todd.
 We do not currently produce gold and do not currently generate operating earnings from gold production.
-We finance our business activities principally by issuing equity and selling non-core assets.
+We finance our business activities principally by issuing equity.

-We have incurred losses in all periods since 1998, except for the years ended December 31, 2011, during which we recorded non-cash net gains, December 31, 2015 during which we recorded gains related to research and development refunds, and December 31, 2020 in which we monetized certain mineral property interests.
+We have incurred losses in all annual periods since 1998, except for the years ended December 31, 2011, during which we recorded non-cash net gains, December 31, 2015 during which we recorded gains related to research and development refunds, and December 31, 2020 during which we monetized certain mineral property interests.
 We expect to continue to incur losses.
-We have no history of paying cash dividends and we do not expect to be able to pay cash dividends or to make any similar distribution in the foreseeable future, if at all.
+We have no history of paying cash dividends and we do not expect to be able to pay cash dividends or to make any similar distribution of cash or other assets in the foreseeable future, if at all.